ferd/ReVault/USAGE.md

 id  tracker.snapshot  uuid
 ```

-You can see the path of the db directory being `db/$DIR` and having it contain both the `id` and the `uuid` files (`tracker.snapshot` exists only after having scanned files and should _not_ be used to seed a new host, and isn't included).
+You can see the path of the metadata directory being `db/$DIR` and having it contain both the `id` and the `uuid` files (`tracker.snapshot` exists only after having scanned files and should _not_ be used to seed a new host, and isn't included).

-Basically, you put the two "seed" files in the internal metadata directory of the remote host (through say `sftp` or `scp`) and when it boots it will have enough information to do everything without conflicting with other peers.
+Basically, you put the two "seed" files in the internal metadata directory of the remote host (through say `sftp` or`scp`) and when it boots it will have enough information to do everything without conflicting with other peers.

 ## Synchronizing Files